J2583/AtmosphereAutopilot/README.md

 * _Course_ - follows azimuth setpoint, set in field _desired course_.
 If altitude is not set, will keep vertical speed at zero.
 On high latitudes (>80 degrees) will switch to _Level_ mode.
 * _Waypoint_ - primitive waypoint following.
 Designed for pick-and-fly functionality.
 When activated, _pick waypoint_ button appears under mode tabs, as well as waypoint latitude-longtitude representation and distance to it in straight line (through planet core).
 Waypoint control is turned off when destination is closer than 200 meters to be followed by _Level_ mode activation.
 * _desired course_ - azimuth in degrees to follow in _Course_ mode.
 * _Speed control_ - throttle automation to maintain speed setpoint.
-Handeled by "Prograde thrust controller
+Handled by "Prograde thrust controller
 * _Vertical motion control_ - activate altitude or vertical speed or ascent angle (FPA) control.
 Otherwise vertical speed is kept at zero.
 * _Altitude_ - hold altitude, meters above sea level.
 * _Vertical speed_ - hold vertical speed, meters per second.